mcabbott/TensorCast.jl/README.md

 ## Installation

-You need [Julia](https://julialang.org/downloads/) 1.0.
+You need [Julia](https://julialang.org/downloads/) 1.0 or later.
 This package is now registered, install it like this:

 ```julia
 pkg> add TensorCast  # press ] for pkg, backspace to leave